bltzxsd/unlustig/README.md

 ## Building from source.
 This program is made on Rust Edition 2021.

-The MSRV (Minimum Supported Rust Version) is: 1.56.1
+The Minimum Supported Rust Version (MSRV) is: 1.56.1

 For debugging purposes, omit the `--release` flag.
 ```